ma-laforge/MDDatasets.jl/README.md

  - `flat`: Include middle of crossings that are detected at multiple consecutive points.
  - `thru`: Include crossings make it all the way through the crossing point.
  - `rev`: Include crossings that hit the crossing point, then reverse back.
- - `firstlast`: Include first/last crossing points (where all first/last points are @ crossing point).
+ - `firstlast`: Include first/last crossing points (when data starts or ends @ crossing point itself).

 Constructors: